How Rainy is Costa Rica in July?

-Annnnd!
-In Tortuguero, Parismina and some areas in the South Caribbean, it is turtle time!
+In Tortuguero, Parismina, and some areas in the South Caribbean, it is turtle time!

 Yes!
-Green Sea Turtles arrive in this time of year to the region that gets its name from them: Tortuguero.
-So, if you are willing to see the huge green sea turtles coming to shore, crawling through the sand, digging a hole with their back paws, laying around 100 eggs and covering it back before turning back to the ocean… This is the perfect opportunity to watch this magical nature wonder.
+Green Sea Turtles arrive at this time of year in the region that gets its name from them: Tortuguero.
+So, if you are willing to see the huge green sea turtles coming to shore, crawling through the sand, digging a hole with their back paws, laying around 100 eggs, and covering it back before turning back to the ocean… This is the perfect opportunity to watch this magical natural wonder.

-It is a time of year to see frugivores and insectivores.
+It is also a good time of year to see frugivores and insectivores.

-Visible in Monteverde and Savegre in July as other high areas of the mountain ranges.
-This is the time of year when young quetzal chicks come out of their nest and fly around.
+The resplendent quetzal is visible in Monteverde and Savegre in July, like other high areas of the mountain ranges.
+This time of year, young quetzal chicks come out of their nest and start flying around.

 There are no cruise dates in July.

-In Manuel Antonio, you will probably have to make a line in the mornings to get in the National Park and in Tortuguero, there might be some waiting time on the boats before getting in the Tortuguero National Park canals.
+In Manuel Antonio, you will probably have to make a line in the mornings to get into the National Park and in Tortuguero, there might be some waiting time on the boats before getting into the Tortuguero National Park canals.